bcrist/re4k/readme.md

     * Can you use input register feedback on MCs that aren't connected to pins? (e.g. LC4064x TQFP48)
     * Can you use an input register MC with the ORM to have the register output directly on a different pin without going through the GRP?
     * What happens if you violate the one-cold rule for GI fuses?
-    * What happens if you violate the one-cold rule for the PT OE internal bus?
     * When using fast 5-PT combinational path on non-ZE parts, can you use the register as a buried macrocell?